kmehta2012/2-by-2-GodsAlgorithm/README.md

 `cd 2-by-2-GodsAlgorithm`
 3. ***You need to have python3 installed to use this application.*** Assuming you have python3, run the following command to use the application:
 `python3 GodsAlgorithm.py`
 4. After running the above command on the terminal, you follow the instructions as seen on the terminal.
-For the program to run correctly, you'll need to understand how to correctly input the cube to the program. ***Please see the heading titled "Inputting the Cube correctly" to understand how to correctly input the cube.
-It is fairly straightforward***
+For the program to run correctly, you'll need to understand how to correctly input the cube to the program. ***Please see the heading titled "Inputting the Cube correctly" to understand how to correctly input the cube.***

 # How to correctly use the program
 ## Inputting the Cube correctly